NEZNAMY/TAB/.github/description/README.md

 # About
-This folder contains the plugin's description as advertised on various marketplaces which use various syntaxes (bbcode, markdown).
+This folder contains the plugin's description as advertised on various marketplaces where each one uses a different syntax.
+(bbcode, markdown).

 While this is not an accurate folder to have this stored in (`.github`),